Facts and Figures

 - Other UC entities, nationwide academic institutions, philanthropic foundations and individuals

-Innovative interprofessional education at UC Davis prepares the health care workforce of tomorrow with the skills and values needed to lead and change and improve health for all.
+Innovative UC Davis interprofessional education gives the health care workforce of tomorrow the skills and values needed to lead change and improve health for all.
 Selected highlights:

 - U.S. News & World Report consistently ranks UC Davis School of Medicine among the best in the country for primary care and research.

-- U.S. News also ranks the Betty Irene More School of Nursing at UC Davis among the nation's best for master's-degree nursing programs.
+- U.S. News & World Report also ranks the Betty Irene More School of Nursing at UC Davis among the nation's best for master's-degree nursing programs.

-- Faculty, alumni and community mentors prepare tomorrow's primary care physicians to help the underserved through special programs and tailored educational tracks such as Prep Médico, ACE-PC, Rural-PRIME, SJV-PRIME and TEACH-MS. ACE-PC and Prep Medico are partnerships with The Permanente Medical Group.
+- Faculty, alumni and community mentors prepare tomorrow's primary care physicians to help the underserved through special programs and tailored educational tracks such as Rural-PRIME, SJV-PRIME, TEACH-MS, Prep Médico and ACE-PC.
+ACE-PC and Prep Medico are partnerships with The Permanente Medical Group.

-- For more than 40 years, UC Davis students have volunteered hundreds of hours a year in free community clinics delivering sensitive health care services for underserved populations.
+- For more than 40 years, UC Davis students have volunteered hundreds of hours a year in free community clinics delivering care for underserved populations.

 - The Center for Health and Technology provides medical and nursing students, clinicians and health professionals a broad spectrum of opportunities for leading-edge telehealth practice, simulation education and distance learning access.

 UC Davis Medical Center is a nationally renowned academic medical center where clinical practice, teaching and research converge to advance health.
 Selected highlights:

-- UC Davis operates the only level 1 trauma center for both adult and pediatric emergencies in inland Northern California.
+- UC Davis Medical Center operates the only level 1 trauma center for both adult and pediatric emergencies in inland Northern California.

-- U.S. News and World Report ranked UC Davis Medical Center among the nation’s best in 11 medical specialties and the top-ranking hospital in the Sacramento metro area for 2017-18.
+- U.S. News & World Report ranked UC Davis Medical Center among the nation’s best in 11 medical specialties and the top-ranking hospital in the Sacramento metro area for 2017-18.

 - All UC Davis Medical Group primary care clinics are recognized by the National Committee for Quality Assurance as Patient-Centered Medical Homes, a designation that rewards primary care providers for quality, efficiency and innovation.